 Taking the Sentosa Express monorail from Vivocity to Sentosa – $4 per ride

 If you’re taking the train to Harbourfront, you can also take the Sentosa Express monorail from Vivocity to Sentosa.
 Most people think this is the cheap way to enter the paradise that is the state of fun, but it really isn’t – $4 per pax adds up!
 If you have a family of 4, that’s $16 – more than enough to pay for a comfy cab ride in.
 You can pay via your EZ-Link card.

-However, Sentosa recently announced that for eligible concession card holders (Senior Citizens Concession Card, Persons With Disabilities Concession Card, Workfare Transport Concession Card, Primary, Secondary, Junior College and ITE Student Concession Cards), the price will be lowered to $2 from 1 Oct 2018 (Mon to Thu only).
+However, for eligible concession card holders (Senior Citizens Concession Card, Persons With Disabilities Concession Card, Workfare Transport Concession Card, Primary, Secondary, Junior College and ITE Student Concession Cards), the price has been lowered to $2 effective 1 Oct 2018.

 If you are an Islander member, the Sentosa Express is free for you.

 Taking a scenic cable car ride into Sentosa – $33 from Mount Faber

 Now, the cable car route into Sentosa is not for regular trips, unless you’re very high SES – it costs a whopping $33 to go from Mount Faber to Sentosa Station.
 Check out the Sentosa cable car route here.